 Published 2021-02-02.
+Last modified 2022-10-26.

-Time to read: 9 minutes.
+Time to read: 8 minutes.

-collection, categorized under AWS, Azure, Django, Open Source, PostgreSQL, Python, e-commerce, nginx.
+This page is part of the posts collection, categorized under AWS, Azure, Django, Open Source, PostgreSQL, Python, e-commerce, nginx.

-In a previous blog post I described how I searched for open source shopping cart and the disappointing software options that I found.
-These search results showed software projects that began 20 years ago and were generally of low quality.
-The businesses that manage these projects use a failed business model for open source, namely software-as-a-service (SaaS) without much added value.
+The businesses that manage these projects use a failed business model for open source, namely software-as-a-service (SaaS), without much added value.
 The hosted products have not changed much since they were first established, and they have not kept up with the relentless advances in computer technology.
 Those businesses derive some additional revenue from customizing the open-source projects.

-- Strong discount/coupon support.
+• Strong discount/coupon support.

-- Support for SKUs defined on-the-fly by customers as they interact with the web site.
+• Support for SKUs defined on-the-fly by customers as they interact with the website.

-- Integration with a variety of payment processors.
+• Integration with various payment processors.

 Before I share my reviews of candidate shopping carts with you, let’s first discuss the state of the e-commerce market, functional and non-functional requirements, the master/detail pattern, and some technology trends for business software.